 The PMO is a service provider.
 Its success depends on how happy the stakeholders are in their role as customers.
 This means you have to involve the stakeholders and their expectations at an early stage.
 Only then, will you be able to define the right goals.

-Another interesting read: Interview on 10 Important PM Trends for 2018
+Another interesting read: Learn about the latest PM Trends

 These goals, and the competencies they require, determine the PMO’s position within the organization.
-It has to be a position that allows the PMO to enforce these goals.
+It must be a position that allows the PMO to enforce these goals.

 3. Designate Responsibilities and Competencies Clearly